 Supporting farmers markets and buying food locally have many wonderful benefits:

 - Encourages and stabilizes local economies and strengthens local infrastructure.

 - Supports purchasing from small, minority-owned businesses.

 - Helps to reduce exposure to toxic substances in farming communities and to consumers by supporting organic or sustainable farming methods.

 - Helps address obesity and diabetes prevention by encouraging fresh, healthy produce consumption.

-- Local and sustainably grown food often tastes better than commercially grown, mass produced, agribusiness food due to its freshness and growing methods.
+- Local and sustainably grown food from small- to mid-scale farms often tastes better than large scale, commercially grown, mass-produced food due to its freshness and growing methods.

 To learn more about our sustainable food efforts, download our factsheet.

 Learn more about how Kaiser Permanente is promoting healthy, sustainable food in our Food for Health blog.

 Sustainable Food Scorecard